igordanilcenko/popular-movie-list/README.md

 ### Functionality

-This app is based on [The Movie Database API] (https://www.themoviedb.org/documentation/api).
+This app is based on [The Movie Database API](https://www.themoviedb.org/documentation/api).

 The main use-cases are showing **a list of popular movies** and showing **a movie detail**.